WCSCourses/ViralBioinfAsia2024/Modules/Metagenomics/Metagenomics.md

 # 3: Kraken2 on your own

-If you have time, try processing the second sample the vampire bat and reusing and adapting the commands for the human sample - although there is no need to align the human genome first.
+Now, try processing the other samples - the vampire bat and VIZIONS data - and reusing and adapting the commands from the human sample.

-The sample is one sample from the following paper:
+The vampire bat sample is one of the samples from the following paper:

 **Using noninvasive metagenomics to characterize viral communities from wildlife**
 Molecular Ecology Resources Volume19, Issue 1, January 2019, Pages 128-143
 Bergner et al. 2018
 [https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.12946](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.12946)

+The VIZIOBS sample comes from this project:

+**Vietnam Initiative on Zoonotic Infections (VIZIONS)** The VIZIONS data is from the, specifically this sample on the NCBI SRA - [ERR3179012](https://www.ncbi.nlm.nih.gov/sra/?term=ERR3179012) - and has this abstract:

+Focusing on both clinical and community based high-risk cohorts, this study will generate new insights into the diversity of human pathogens (especially viruses) and into the biological and behavioral processes involved in the emergence of novel pathogens.

+For each sample you should answer:

+***

+**Question** – What viruses have the highest number of reads assigned to them?

+***

 # 4: Contig metagenomics with diamond